fowles/unleashing-protobuf-evolution/index.md

 So how do we apply this concept to protobuf?
 What we want is to powerful primitives to enable evolution of generated APIs.
-But, we are currently in a worse state then Python 2 to 3.
+But, we are currently in a worse state than Python 2 to 3.
 We don't have any tools or mechanisms for incremental evolution.

 **So the question becomes, how do we create the equivalents of `2to3` and